 - The Rasmussen Reports Immigration Index for the week of May 14-18, 2023, decreased to 88.4, down more than three points from 91.5 two weeks earlier

--- Thirty-four percent (34%) think the country is heading in the right direction for the week ending May 18.
+- Twenty-seven percent (27%) of Likely U.S. Voters think the country is heading in the right direction.

 Visit the Rasmussen Reports home page for the latest current polling coverage of events in the news.
 The page is updated several times each day.

 Remember, if it's in the news, it's in our polls.